Sedum lanceolatum Torr.

 Watering: These plants are drought-tolerant but do need some water.
 S. lanceolatum does it best with regular watering from spring through fall.
 Water thoroughly and wait for the soil to dry out before watering again.

 Fertilizing: A balanced organic fertilizer each spring is generally all Sedums require.
-As long the plant is divided annually and provided with fresh soil, feeding is not necessary.
+Feeding is unnecessary as long the plant is divided annually and provided with fresh soil.

 Repotting: Sedums in containers do require little more care than those in gardens.
 Repot your S. lanceolatum when it outgrows its current pot by moving it out to a larger container to hold the plant better.